 A non-profit organization, FMA publishes research and commentary on important financial issues; hosts annual finance conferences at which advances in theoretical and empirical research come together with the current issues and concerns of practicing finance professionals are taught, critiqued, and discussed; and brings together the professionals who share a common interest in finance.
 FMA also maintains one of the largest clearinghouses of doctorally-qualified positions and candidates in the finance community for its members and has student chapters throughout the United States, Canada, Mexico, Europe and Australia.

 Loyola University Maryland Chapter History

 The Loyola University Maryland Finance Department supports an active Student Chapter of the Financial Management Association.
 Our local organization received a charter in 1985 and has won national recognition on several occasions, including recognition as Superior Chapter Award many times.
 This highly coveted award is given to less than 10 percent of all FMA chapters.
-Loyola was first awarded the "Superior Chapter" designation for the 2002-03 academic year and was most recently honored for the 2018-2019 academic year.
+Loyola was first awarded the "Superior Chapter" designation for the 2002-03 academic year.

 Moreover, the Loyola University Maryland FMA chapter has achieved the Superior Chapter designation for the 2017-2018, 2018-2019, 2019-2020, and 2020 - 2021 academic year, respectively.